Kabarda horse: Uses

+A USSR postage stamp featuring a Kabarda horse (1982, Kabardinskaya).

-The Kabarda horse has been bred for stony and mountainous terrain.
+The Kabarda horse was bred for stony and mountainous terrain.
 The breed is usually fast and has good endurance.
-They are often used as a sport horse outside of Russia, and for the creation and improvement of other breeds, such as the Anglo-Kabarda, the Tersky, and native stock in Armenia, Azerbaijan and Georgia.
-Although they are mainly used as a saddle horse, they work well in harness and as a pack horse.
-The mountain tribesmen of the Caucasus make hay on steep slopes by hitching Kabardas to horse-drawn mowers.
+They are often used outside of Russia as sport horses and for the creation and improvement of other breeds such as the Anglo-Kabarda, Tersky, and native horses in Armenia, Azerbaijan, and Georgia.
+Although primarily used as a saddle horse, they also do well as harness and pack horses.
+The mountaineers of the Caucasus make hay on steep slopes by hitching Kabardas to horse-drawn mowers.